Jaswal1p/stunning-mas-green-jas/README.md

     9. npm install jsonwebtoken
     10. npm install faker --save-dev followed by npm audit fix --force & followed by npm install --save-dev nodemon

-    (There are many more dependencies, listed in the package.jason file)
+    (There are many more dependencies, listed in the package.json file)